KenMcClean/blog/README.md

 Here’s the challenge: there’s an image that consists of a white background, black text, and an inner image underneath.
 How do we detect the transition between text and image, using Python?

+## OpenAir ETL Without API Access

+*openair_without_api.py*

+How do you ETL data from a source for which you have no official API access?
+And what if that data is also locked behind an Okta login?

 ## Plex scripts
 *plex_overseer_title_fetch.py*